 This post is targeted at those who are considering ordering a Safari Condo Alto.
 If that doesn’t describe you, this post may not be as interesting as reading about a SpaceX rocket launch or Elon Musk’s “Secret Master Plan”.

 Perhaps you read the previous post about my Alto F1743.
 I thought it would be helpful to describe the factory options I ordered and my reasoning.
 The company website does not provide an easily accessible list of options nor does it offer a description of them other than an often mysterious name, and I spent a great deal of time puzzling over the list and consulting with other owners online.
-The options list is mixed in with the standard features list in this PDF document which is not up to date nor does it show items that I know for certain can be special ordered.
+The options list is mixed in with the standard features list in this PDF document which when we placed our order in 2017 was not up to date nor did it show items that I knew for certain could be special ordered.

 The most useful option in my opinion is the amazing “Remote Controlled Trailer Mover” (CDN$2,895.
 I don’t see it listed in the current specifications document I linked to above).
-It is made by Kronings, read about it here on their website.
+It is made by Kronings (Note: as of 2020 it is no longer offered as an option, it appears Kronings has stopped making it.
+They now offer a very different product that appears to achieve the same result, the Caravan Trolley)

 It consists of a small electric motor mounted at the rear of each wheel.
 The motors are not connected to the axel, instead they control an aluminum drive roller just behind each wheel.
 The motor can move the drive roller forward to press it firmly against the wheel tread so that it can rotate the wheel on command, and also to the rear so the roller is well away from the wheel while you are towing.